 "Little man, little man!
 Eager to requite home!
 You have one egg, now two!
 My body is weak with the chills of hunger, could you offer your wealth to me?"
 The man pondered, remembering the cryptic words of the Vicious.
 He shook his head in denial and carried on his way, gently holding the egg back home.
-He made another bed asked.
-I witnessed the snake try to deceive you and stoked the fire with only half a day's firewood again and readied himself for the cold embrace of night.
+He made another bed and stoked the fire with only half a day's firewood again and readied himself for the cold embrace of night.
+"Little man, little man!
+You have done as asked.
+I witnessed the snake try to deceive you and eat my eggs.
+He was once a man, but I punished him for his thievery and gluttony.
+You have done as asked.
+I witnessed the snake try to deceive you and eat my eggs.
+He was once a man, but I pun-